 The project was conducted with guidance from the Nanaimo Association for Community Living, the Small Scale Food Processors Association, several self-advocates, and other employment service providers and small scale food processors in the Islands region.

-This project was funded by a Canada-British Columbia Labour Market Development Agreement, through the Job Creation Project, Employment and Labour Market Services Division, Ministry of Social Development.
+This project was funded by a Canada-British Columbia Labour Market Development Agreement, through the Job Creation Project, Employment and Labour Market Services Division, Ministry of Social Development and the Victoria Foundation.
 The project was hosted by the Vancouver Island Heritage Foodservice Coop.

 Click on any link below to access each file in PDF format: